Three Nations Senior Lacrosse League

-The Three Nations Senior Lacrosse League (TNSLL) is a Senior B box lacrosse league based out of Ontario, Quebec and New York, sanctioned by the First Nations Lacrosse Association (FNLA).
+The Three Nations Senior Lacrosse League (TNSLL) is a Senior B box lacrosse league based out of Ontario, sanctioned by the First Nations Lacrosse Association (FNLA).
 The league champion earns a spot in the Presidents Cup, the national championship of Senior B lacrosse in Canada.

 History

 2009

 Akwesasne Thunderbirds, Cornwall Island Redmen and Massena Muskies played an inter-league schedule with the Quebec Senior Lacrosse League (QSLL).
 Cornwall swept Akwesasne in three-straight games (7-5; 16-6; 11-10) in the opening round before being swept in the finals (9-7; 14-4; 9-5) by Massena.

 2010

 Snake Island Muskies (formerly Massena) swept their opening round playoff series (20-2; 22-6; 17-13) to meet the Redmen in the finals.
 Cornwall Island won in three-straight games (9-5; 6-5; 10-3).

 2011

 The league grew to four teams with the addition of Caughnawaga Indians (previously competed in Circuit Québécois de Crosse) and St. Regis Braves.

 The Muskies got some revenge from the previous seasons by knocking out the Redmen four-games-to-two (5-13; 9-8; 13-7; 8-4; 9-10; 13-7).
 In the finals Snake Island upset top seed St. Regis in five games (9-5; 11-13; 8-7; 8-12; 8-7).
 Both teams would advance to the Presidents Cup with the Braves playing host in Akwesasne.

 In the round robin St. Regis Braves went a perfect 6-0 while the Muskies 4-2-1 record was second-best.
 The Braves defeated Snake Island 11-8 in the gold medal game.